AmbiqAI/neuralSPOT/extern/AmbiqSuite/README.md

+Things to keep in mind
+- ns_core
+- lots of neuralspot per-platform changes and ifdefs
+- auto "manual" merge sometimes gets it wrong.
+Double check.
+- There is a list of 'just copy' source files, like RTOS.c
+- Explain the src/ dir and why some subdirectories are there (usb? arch?)

 # AmbiqSuite Stub
 This directory contains pared-down versions of AmbiqSuite - basically, header files, static libraries, and a handful of source files that are not part of the distributions static libs.